compSPI/compSPI/docs/contributing.rst

 ----------------------

-Reviewing code contributed to the project as PRs is a crucial component of compspi development.
+Reviewing code contributed to the project as PRs is a crucial component of compSPI development.
 We encourage anyone to start reviewing code of other developers.
 The code review process is often highly educational for everybody involved.
 This is particularly appropriate if it is a feature you would like to use, and so can respond critically about whether the PR meets your needs.
 While